OfficeDev/office-js-docs-pr/docs/project/create-a-project-add-in-that-uses-rest-with-an-on-premises-odata-service.md

 - Visual Studio 2015 with Office Developer Tools for Visual Studio includes templates for creating Office and SharePoint Add-ins.
 Ensure that you have installed the most recent version of Office Developer Tools; see the  _Tools_ section of the [Office Add-ins and SharePoint downloads](https://developer.microsoft.com/office/docs).

 - The procedures and code examples in this article access the  **ProjectData** service of Project Server 2013 in a local domain.
-The jQuery methods in this article do not work with Project on the web.
+The jQuery methods in this article do not work with Project Online.

     Verify that the  **ProjectData** service is accessible from your development computer.